curateteaching/digitalpedagogy/keywords/hybrid.md

 “Twitter vs. Zombies,” designed by myself and Pete Rorabaugh in 2012, is a game with emergent rules that aims at building networked communities, introducing new users to Twitter, and helping them develop new media literacies.
 The initial rules were incredibly simple, a catalyst for play and improvisation.
 The game has been hacked in at least 5 subsequent versions.
 In February 2013, for example, students in Pete Rorabaugh’s GSU class and Janine DeBaise’s SUNY class ran the second iteration of the game.
 Since then, students and teachers as far as Cairo, Egypt have reimagined the game.
 The game depends on a self-governing community and enables that community to take full ownership of future iterations.
 In the best hybrid classes, the teacher is an equal member of the group.
 She might structure the learning in critical ways, but that learning is set loose and often iterates in new contexts and containers.

+REBECCA:  This is a nice example of versioning an assignment although you have examples of that in two previous artifacts.
+I like the use of gaming, but how is learning derived from the game?
+Do students reflect on the play either in class, in writing, or online?

 ### "Occupy Class"
 * Screenshot forthcoming
 * Source URL: http://occupyclass.org/